klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/DEVEL.md

 ```

-The one issue with this approach is the ownership of the file as it will not be owned by `root`.
+The issue with this approach is that building on top of this container will fail because this
+script is executed and calls "exit".

+Possible solutions are:

+1. Be less strict with the license handling and do not call exit so that the initialisation
+    of the container can proceed normally.

+2. Create a mount point for Slurm: `mkdir -p /etc/slurm` and make sure that the `/etc/slurm` from
+    the system is mounted here when calling the build process.
+However, there is a chance that this
+    may come and haunt us if we want to inject other stuff in `/etc/slurm`.

 Other ideas for detection: